ashvinmathoora/interview/README.md

 5. I've not chosen a specific deploymentBucket name, but have set it to not be publicly accessible, by default it seems to have public access enabled.
 6. during a sls remove, if the destination bucket still has hello.txt in it it doesn't complete properly, the bucket has to be empty for it to work otherwise you have to manually delete the stack
 7. I could have added a sls <action> parameter to pass at run time so it could do conditional deploy/remove.
+8. During the build process, as the destination bucket hasn't been created the local test still passes as it gets a 200 response from running the localambda, but fails to write to the bucket for that first interation, could swap this to execute post deploy, or run a non local sls invoke to the actual deployed lambda.